 If you don’t have tons of space to work with or even a closet at all, that’s totally okay.
-Use it to your advantage!
-There are tons of rolling racks and shelving systems out there, and when styled using the same strategies listed above, they can totally serve as a cool point of interest for your bedroom.
+There are tons of rolling racks and shelving systems out there, and when styled using the same strategies listed above, they can serve as a cool point of interest for your bedroom.
 Grab a floor-length mirror, a statement-making rug, and a small table for accessories, and you’ve got everything you need to create a designated dressing space you love.
-That’s cooler than a closet, if you ask us.

 Stick With It

 Instead of cleansing your wardrobe just once a year, we recommend you get in the habit of doing this each season.
 It makes the project much less daunting and, dare we say, enjoyable.
 And while you're at it, keep an eye on the top-rated wardrobe staples we feature on Rank & Style, so when you're ready to shop for something new, you know you're getting the absolute best.

 9 Major Retailers Making It Easy To Support Black-Owned Businesses

 It's Black History Month—Here's Where You Can Shop To Show Your Support

 Get To Know Quince